gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 that she really hoped were normal.

-"Approximately half the distance between here and Heck," the bot replied.
+"Approximately half the distance between here and Heck," Dockety replied.
 "We will be able to go much faster once we're on the highway."

 Sure enough,
 a few moments later the path rejoined the highway and the bot sped up.
-The ancient black surface beneath them was cracked in places, and the bot had to swerve around fallen branches and the few clumps of weeds tough enough to have broken through the road, but for the first time in her life Maddy felt her fur actually blowing in the wind of their speed.
+The ancient black surface beneath them was cracked in places, and Dockety had to swerve around fallen branches and the few clumps of weeds tough enough to have broken through the road, but for the first time in her life Maddy felt her fur actually blowing in the wind of their speed.
 "Woo hoo!" she whooped.
 It was too big to be afraid of.

-Without warning a pair of thin green lines of light lanced out of the bot's head.
+Without warning a pair of thin green lines of light lanced out from either side of Dockety's eyes.
 The bot's head began snapping from side to side again, left-right-left-right, sweeping the lasers across the pavement